emcuttle/DSA_Final_Project/README.md

 ```

 ### Execute Kubernetes Jobs
-Execute Kubernetes Jobs in this sequence:
+Execute Kubernetes Jobs in the Nautilus terminal in this sequence:
     1. job-download.yaml
     2. job_preprocess.yaml
     3. job_train.yaml
 Execute the following commands for every job:
-  1. Change into the project folder/directory within Nautilus.
+  1. Ensure you are in the project folder/directory within Nautilus.
+If not:
      ```
      cd project_folder_name
      ```